-Canadian singer-songwriter Leonard Cohen was born in 1934.
-An early writer and guitarist, Cohen began to compose and release folk-rock and pop songs by the mid-1960s.
+Canadian singer-songwriter Leonard Cohen was a writer and guitarist from an early age.
+By the mid-1960s, Cohen began to compose and release folk-rock and pop songs.
 One of his most famous compositions is "Hallelujah," a song released on 1984's Various Positions.
 Cohen was inducted into the Rock and Roll Hall of Fame in 2008, and he received a Grammy Award for lifetime achievement in 2010.
-Cohen died in 2016 at the age of 82.

 Leonard Cohen was born on September 21, 1934, in a suburb of Montreal, Canada.
 Part of an intellectual, middle-class Jewish family, he was encouraged by his parents to pursue his interests in poetry and music and was also thoroughly immersed in Jewish theology and the stories of the Old Testament.
 In many ways, these early interests and influences provided the blueprints for much of his later work, which straddles the worlds of literature, mythology, poetry and song with a masterful lyricism that is one of its defining features.